SimonBusse/uebung4/readme.md

 ## Aufgabe 3
 Welche der folgenden Aussagen über ein Interface ist korrekt?
-1. Ein Interface kann private Attribute besitzen
-2. Ein Interface kann andere Interfaces redefinieren
-3. Alle Merkmale eines Interface müssen die Sichtbarkeit "private" haben
-4. Ein Interface kann keine Attribute haben
+~~1.
+Ein Interface kann private Attribute besitzen~~ **2.
+Ein Interface kann andere Interfaces redefinieren** ~~3.
+Alle Merkmale eines Interface müssen die Sichtbarkeit "private" haben~~ ~~4.
+Ein Interface kann keine Attribute haben~~

 ## Aufgabe 4
 Welche Aussagen sind korrekt?

 ~~1.
 An Interface may be implemented by multiple classifiers, but one classifier may only implement one interface.~~

 ~~2.
 An Interface may be implemented by multiple classifiers, and one classifier may implement multiple interfaces.~~

 ~~3.
 An interface may be implemented by at most one classifier, and one classifier may implement at most one interface.~~

- #####**4.
-An interface may be implemented by at most one classifier, but one classifier may implement multiple interfaces.**
+**4. An interface may be implemented by at most one classifier, but one classifier may implement multiple interfaces.**

 ## Aufgabe 5
 Geben Sie in der folgenden Abbildung die Bezeichnungen der dargestellten Elemente an.